 How to Make No-Knead Rolls

-They’re practically work-free because there’s no-kneading involved.
+These no-knead bread rolls are practically work-free because there’s no-kneading involved.
 Since there’s no kneading, I don’t even use my stand mixer and stir everything together with a wooden spoon in a bowl.

-Simply combine warm water, yeast, two eggs, honey, oil and flour.
+- Simply combine warm water, yeast, two eggs, honey, oil and flour.

 You can see how much mileage I got from one batch of dough.
-And it’s not even that much dough, just a 3 1/2 cups flour recipe, but I love the flexibility of it.
+And it’s not even that much dough, just a 3 1/2 cups flour recipe, but I love the flexibility of it!

-Yes!
-Let the dough rise once, then place it in the fridge for up to 5 days.
+- Let the dough rise once, then place it in the fridge for up to 5 days.

-I’ve made this recipe using a blend of all-purpose and bread flour, but I prefer using just all-purpose flour because it creates softer, squishier bread and it’s not quite as high-rising.
+I’ve made this no-knead roll recipe using a blend of all-purpose and bread flour, but I prefer using just all-purpose flour because it creates softer, squishier bread and it’s not quite as high-rising.
 If you want to use bread flour as well, I’ve also tested this recipe with a blend of 2 1/2 cups bread flour and 1 cup all-purpose.